hchen1109/Finance_Analytics_7/README.md

 # Finance Analytics No.7: ETF Analyzer

-#### This Jupyter notebook contains analysis of the housing rental market data for San Francisco with professionally styled and formatted interactive visualizations.
-It includes aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.
+#### This Jupyter notebook contains analysis of a hypothetical fintech ETF by using SQL, Python, and the Voilà library.
+It analyzes a single asset in the ETF, optimizes data access with advanced SQL queries,examines the ETF portfolio, and deploys the notebook as a web application.

 ---

 ## Technologies